klion26/build-a-large-language-model/note.md

 This transposition is crucial for correctly aligning the queries, keys, and values across the different heads and performing batched matrix multiplications efficiently.
 > From the book

+Why multi-head
+> The multi-head component involves splitting the attention mechanism into multiple "heads".
+> Each head learns different aspects of the data, allowing the model to simultaneously attend to information
+> from different aspects of the data, allowing the model to simultaneously attend to information from
+> different representation subspaces at different positions.
+This improves the model's performance in complex tasks.